SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/GATT_and_the_Politics_of_North-South_Trade/index.md

 pinned: false
 homepage: false
 ---
 Strange, Susan.
-"GATT and the Politics of North-South Trade," *Austrailian Outlook* 38, no. 2 (1984): 106-110.
+"GATT and the Politics of North-South Trade." *Austrailian Outlook* 38, no. 2 (1984): 106-110.

 Strange identifies three ‘shaky assumptions’ underlying the call to revive the GATT negotiations, that protectionism was the main cause of the 1930s depression, that the GATT was a necessary condition of post-war recovery, and free trade was ever a widely followed ‘norm’.
 However, though the alternatives are presented as a hegemonic system run by the US or a multilateral system managed through the GATT, Strange argues that the reality is a cob-web of bi-lateral agreements which accords with many people’s desire to have their own state manage their affairs.